syncfusion-content/windowsforms-docs/WindowsForms/ColorUI/faq/How-to-customize-the-color-cells-of-the-UserColors-group.md

      Me.colorUIControl1.UserColorsStretchOnResize = True
 {% endhighlight  %}

-> Note : UserGroups should be selected in ColorGroups property to effect the above settings._
+N> UserGroups should be selected in ColorGroups property to effect the above settings._

 ![](FAQ_images/Overview_img245.jpeg)